 Protection Connection Understanding Care Being a source Being Being curious Being loving and of safety through physically and about their compassionate. our relationships emotionally feelings, thoughts Showing them and the safety available. and behaviour. we care, looking cues we provide.
-Being Understanding after their basic Being responsive, their thought needs, soothing predictable, expressive and processes and and comforting reliable and interactive. trying to work it them. trustworthy. out.
+Being Understanding after their basic Being responsive, their thought needs, soothing predictable, expressive and processes and and comforting interactive. them.

-Providing structure, boundaries and containment.
+reliable and trustworthy. • Providing structure, boundaries and containment.
 Attuning and connecting physically and emotionally.
 Showing children we like them and are interested in them.
-Being playful and having engaging interactions Finding time to do things Accepting their feelings and experiences, empathising, wondering aloud, validating, showing them you 'get it'.
-Helping them to process their feelings.
-Holding them in our minds. together.
+Being playful and having engaging interactions Finding time to do things together. trying to work it out.
+Accepting their feelings and experiences, empathising, wondering aloud, validating, showing them you 'get it'.
+Helping them to process their feelings. • Holding them in our minds. --- --- --- ------------------------------